 Hong Kong Tax Authorities

 The taxation system of Hong Kong is territorially based.
-This means that all taxes which are imposed in Hong Kong are not levied with regard to location.
+This means that all taxes which are imposed in Hong Kong are not levied on location.
 This fact applies to individuals and companies alike.
-The Hong Kong tax system is administered by the Inland Revenue Department (IRD) according to the details which have been specified in Inland Revenue Ordinance.
+The Inland Revenue Department (IRD) administers Hong Kong’s tax system based on the provisions of the Inland Revenue Ordinance.

 All the taxation matters involving individual and corporate tax alike in Hong Kong are governed by the Inland Revenue Ordinance and its subsidiary legislation, the Inland Revenue Rules.
 The Stamp Duty Ordinance and Estate Duty Ordinance are also part of Hong Kong’s many tax laws.
 They are responsible for governing the stamp duty and estate duty respectively.